-- Gordon Research Conferences sponsor a series of small summer conferences, including an important meeting on Hemostasis that is held during the summer of even numbered years (alternating with the biennial ISTH Congress).
+- Gordon Research Conferences sponsor a series of small summer conferences, including an important meeting on Hemostasis that is held during the summer of even numbered years (alternating with the ISTH meeting).
 Other topics of interest include Vascular Cell Biology, and Proteolytic

 new to an area of investigation.
-Attendance is limited, so be sure
+Attendance is very limited, so apply early:

 - American Heart Association (AHA) holds a very large scientific meeting every November, devoted mostly to cardiology.
 The AHA's Council on Arteriosclerosis, Thrombosis and Vascular Biology (ATVB) sponsors a smaller meeting each spring of interest to researchers working on atherosclerosis, thrombosis and vascular biology.
 The AHA also funds research grants related to heart disease and stroke (in a broadly defined way) in the United States.

 Other meetings of interest:

 - ISTH maintains a fairly comprehensive list of upcoming scientific meetings of interest to basic and clinincal researchers in the area of thrombosis and haemostasis